{{ result.stateLabel }}

 Output Read it as Verify before use

-Reward Chart The printable artifact the child or group will see.
-Check that the title, reward, goals, cue text, optional note lines, and marker spaces fit the page.
+Reward Chart The printable chart the child or group will see.
+Check title, reward, goals, cue text, note lines, and marker spaces for paper fit.

-Goal Plan The adult-facing rule sheet for giving marks.
-Make sure every goal is observable and every adult phrase names the behavior just practiced.
+Goal Plan The adult-facing guide for giving marks consistently.
+Make sure every goal is observable and every adult phrase names the practiced behavior.

-Sticker Space Map A heatmap-style layout of open spaces and milestone marks.
-Use it to spot crowded rows or long paths, not to judge behavior performance.
+Sticker Space Map A heatmap-style preview of open spaces and milestone marks.
+Use it to spot crowded rows or long paths, not to judge child performance.

-Coaching Notes A checklist of goal count, positive wording, reward target, print density, and adult follow-through.
-Treat warnings as prompts to revise the plan before sharing it with a child.
+Coaching Notes A checklist for goal count, positive wording, reward target, print density, and follow-through.
+Treat warnings as revision prompts before sharing the chart with a child.

 JSON A structured record of the chart setup and generated rows.
-Review names and setting labels before storing or sharing the file.
+Review names, goals, rewards, and setting labels before storing or sharing the file.

 Technical Details:

-In the formula block, S is the safe sticker-space count, C is marking chances per day, D is estimated active days per row, G is the number of parsed goals, and T is total printable spaces.
-A 10-space row with 2 marking chances per day gives D = 5.
-The same 10 spaces with 5 marking chances per day gives D = 2, but only if adults really have five fair chances to observe and mark the behavior.
+Here, S is the safe sticker-space count, C is planned marking chances per day, D is estimated active days per row, G is the parsed goal count, and T is total printable spaces.
+Ten spaces with two marking chances per day gives an estimate of five active days per row.
+Ten spaces with five marking chances gives two active days, but only if adults truly have five fair chances to observe the behavior.

 Age guidance and chart limits